 The DEIS will be made available in both hard copy and electronic formats.
-The DEIS will be posted on the internet for agency and public review as required by law and printed copies will be distributed to all involved agencies and any party requesting a copy (a charge to cover the cost of printing maybe assessed to interested parties).
+The DEIS will be posted on the internet for agency and public review as required by law and printed copies will be distributed to all involved agencies and any party requesting a copy (a charge to cover the cost of printing may be assessed to interested parties).
+WJWW developed a website dedicated to providing information on the Project, https://wjwwfiltration.org/, and all SEQR documentation will be posted on the Project website, including the DEIS.